Canon 1Ds vs Olympus E-PL9

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Both the 1Ds and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 1Ds better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.